squirt11e/squirtle0x/README.md

 # My Web3 Portfolio

-Welcome to my portfolio site, a unique fusion of a personal portfolio and an interactive Web3 application.
-This site showcases my PFP, articles from Mirror, and my social accounts.
-But it doesn't stop there - you can connect your own wallet and see your content in its place!
+Welcome to my corner of the internet, a distinctive blend of an on-chain identity and an interactive Web3 application.
+This site displays my PFP, articles from Mirror, and my social accounts.
+It doesn't end there however, you're able to connect your own wallet and view your content as it fits in!

 ## Features